clwg/netsecutils/readme.md

+# netsecutils
-a collection of golang based network security utilities
+A collection of various golang based tools for network analysis and monitoring.